kk-spartans/scholars-cup/01 - Introductory Questions/09 - Supporting someone’s second chance at life/09 - Supporting someone's second chance at life.md

 I don't feel like I personally know someone like this, but there are some celebs who are like this.

-## Examples of People Who Found New Leases on Life
+## Examples Of People Who Found New Leases On Life

  - **Robert Downey Jr.:** Literal poster child for self-destruction -> redemption.
 He went from being blacklisted due to drug abuse and arrests to becoming Iron Man and one of the highest-paid actors in the world.
 Studios wouldn’t insure him at one point.
 Now he is the insurance.